-- i) Assess how adaptive management changes have been reported in relation to the Output 1 by the project management and shared with the Project Board. - ii) Assess how well the Project Team and partners undertake and fulfil GCF reporting requirements for the Output 1(i.e. how have they addressed poorly rated APRs, if applicable?) - iii) Assess how lessons derived from the Output 1 adaptive management process have been documented, shared with key partners and internalized by partners. - iv) Assess the efficiency, timeliness, and adequacy of reporting under the Output 1 i) Review internal project communication with stakeholders in the framework of the Output 1: Is communication regular and effective?
-Are there key stakeholders left out of communication?
-Are there feedback mechanisms when communication is received?
-Does this communication with stakeholders contribute to their awareness of Output 1 activities and investment in the Output sustainability?
+- i) Assess how adaptive management changes have been reported by the project management and shared with the Project Board. - ii) Assess how well the Project Team and partners undertake and fulfil GCF reporting requirements (i.e. how have they addressed poorly rated APRs, if applicable?) - iii) Assess how lessons derived from the adaptive management process have been documented, shared with key partners and internalized by partners. - iv) Assess the efficiency, timeliness, and adequacy of reporting requirements